pynamodb/PynamoDB/README.rst

 DynamoDB is a great NoSQL service provided by Amazon, but the API is verbose.
 PynamoDB presents you with a simple, elegant API.

+Useful links:

-See documentation at http://pynamodb.readthedocs.org/ or ask questions on the `Google group <https://groups.google.com/forum/#!forum/pynamodb>`_.
+* See the full documentation at http://pynamodb.readthedocs.org/
+* Ask questions at `Google group <https://groups.google.com/forum/#!forum/pynamodb>`_
+* See release notes at http://pynamodb.readthedocs.org/en/latest/release_notes.html

 Basic Usage
 ^^^^^^^^^^^